MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 31. You will now look at some of the other landing page templates until you find one that you want to use for this simulation.
 On the **Landing page** window, in the **Select landing page layout** field, select one of the other templates and then select **Open preview panel**.
 Examine the preview panel and note how the landing page for this template is different from **Microsoft Landing Page Template 1**.
 When you're finished, select the **Close** button at the bottom of the preview panel.

 32. Repeat the prior step and select another template.
 Note how this template is different from the other two you looked at.
 Repeat this step as many times as you would like until you find a template that you want to use for this simulation.
-Once you're satisfied with a template, select **Next** on the **Landing page**.
+Once you're satisfied with a template, select **Next** on the **Select Phish landing page**.

 33. On the **Select end user notification** page, choose how you want the end user to be notified.
 For the purpose of this lab, select **Microsoft default notification (recommended)**.
 In the list of notifications that appears, configure the following notifications: